 The north and south poles of this globe are usually singled out and called 0 and 1, corresponding to the two values of ordinary bits.
 But the poles have a greater significance than just a label.
 Even though a qubit can live anywhere on the globe, a measurement will always leave it stationed at one of the two poles.

 This means that qubit measurements only ever provide one bit of information—is it at the north pole or the south pole?—regardless of where the qubit lived prior to measurement.
 But that prior position is still important.
-Qubits at lower latitudes are more likely to be found at the south pole, while qubits at higher latitudes are more likely to be found at the north pole., on the other hand, are equally likely to be found at either pole.
+Qubits at lower latitudes are more likely to be found at the south pole, while qubits at higher latitudes are more likely to be found at the north pole.

 A variety of physical systems can encode qubits, just as many different media exist for storing bits, but scientists have had to look beyond transistors and magnetic disks to new kinds of quantum hardware.
 The polarization of a photon, the spin of an electron or the amount of magnetic field passing through a superconducting loop are all physical systems that have been used to store qubits, and each has its benefits and drawbacks.
 Creating real qubits in the lab requires detailed knowledge of these different platforms, but the abstract notion of a qubit—a sphere of quantum states—allows scientists to treat them all the same when studying quantum computers and other information processing devices.